Business & Computing

 - In Years 7, 8 and 9, students will follow the Key Stage 3 Curriculum

-- In Year 7, students will be taught Core ICT skills in Desktop Publishing, Word Processing, Presentation skills, File Management, Email and Internet research and Computational Thinking
+- In Year 7, students will be taught Core ICT skills in Desktop Publishing, Word Processing, Presentation skills, File Management, Email, Internet research and Computational Thinking

 - Each class receives three lessons of Computing over a two week period